Johns Hopkins University/Clinical Mental Health Counseling

 What’s therapy with me like?
 I focus most on self concept (self-esteem/self-love/self-compassion), relationship concerns, and spiritual and identity exploration as an eclectic therapist.
 I offer mostly person-centered/humanistic, spiritually oriented psychotherapy, and creative/expressive arts therapies.

-I enjoy helping others delve deeper into their thoughts, feelings, and perceptions about themselves (and others), and uncover their unconscious patterns and reactions to undo old programming and create new and more joyful ways of moving forward.
+I enjoy helping individuals and couples delve deeper into their thoughts, feelings, and perceptions about themselves (and others), and uncover their unconscious patterns and reactions to undo old programming and create new and more joyful ways of moving forward.

-I do this through a variety of creative and traditional psychotherapy methods, such as dream analysis, journaling, meditation, expressive arts, CBT/socratic questioning/thought challenging, uncovering core beliefs, inner child work, etc. My favorite part of my job is helping my clients more deeply love and accept themselves.
+I help my clients through a variety of creative and traditional psychotherapy methods, such as dream analysis, journaling, meditation, expressive arts, CBT/socratic questioning/thought challenging, uncovering core beliefs, inner child work, etc. My favorite part of my job is helping my clients more deeply love and accept themselves.

 I sometimes incorporate astrology and tarot into my counseling, for clients who vibe with that, and that’s definitely something I would enjoy doing more of.